 Smoking is prohibited in campus buildings; smoking is permitted outdoors only.

-CSU Stanislaus has no general regulations about eating in classrooms.
+Stanislaus State has no general regulations about eating in classrooms.
 However, signs have been posted outside some rooms where eating and drinking are prohibited because of carpeting or equipment.
 For instance, eating and drinking are not permitted in any labs.
 Remind students that several classes meet daily in most classrooms and that trash and debris should be properly disposed.

 You may also set your own policy prohibiting eating or drinking in class.
 If you do, note the policy in your syllabus.
 Smoking is permitting outside and 30 feet from the entrance of any building.

 Students look to faculty members for instructions and support during an emergency.
 You should familiarize yourself with your classroom, with the building and its emergency exits, and with the location of white campus phones.
 In case of an emergency such as fire, direct the students to remain calm, review the situation, and communicate the appropriate escape route from the classroom.
 Be sure that all students have evacuated before you leave the classroom.

 Whenever a medical emergency occurs, immediately contact Emergency Services by dialing 911 from any phone.
 Provide a description of the nature of the medical emergency and the location.
 Stay on the line with the police until emergency personnel arrive.

 Familiarize yourself in advance with all classrooms you occupy.
 Make a mental note of the potential hazards, such as broken window glass.
 In the event of an earthquake, advise all classroom occupants to duck under their desks, grab hold of the desk legs and cover their heads.
 Remain in your classroom until the fire alarms sound to evacuate, you are comfortable with having the students leave the building, or you have received further instructions from a building marshal/monitor, public safety representatives, or public address announcement.
 Be certain all room occupants have left the room before you.
 Close the door, if possible, as you leave.